Academic Information and Policies

 • Tampering with the election of any organization.

-• Obstruction, disruption and/or interference with, or attempts to obstruct, disrupt, and/or interfere with teaching, research, administration, disciplinary proceedings, studying, public speaking, business operations, fire, police or emergency services, or other University activities, including public service functions on University property or at University sponsored or supervised activities, including, but not limited to:
+• Obstruction, disruption and/or interference with, or attempts to obstruct, disrupt, and/or interfere with teaching, research, administration, disciplinary proceedings, studying, public speaking, business operations, fire, police or emergency services, sporting events or other University activities, including public service functions on University property or at University sponsored or supervised activities, including, but not limited to:

 • Disruption, obstruction or interference with or attempts to obstruct, disrupt or interfere with another student’s right to study, learn, or complete assignments, including, but not limited to, destroying, preventing, or limiting access to information or records used by another student in connection with the University responsibilities;